ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/profiling-for-neoverse/_next-steps.md

 ---
-next_step_guidance: To learn more about performance analysis methodology for Linux applications running on Arm Neoverse, proceed to:
+next_step_guidance: To learn more about performance analysis methodology for Linux applications running on Arm Neoverse, proceed to

 recommended_path: "/learning-paths/servers-and-cloud-computing/top-down-n1/"